-The Australian landscape architecture studio designed a barrier free skypark and pedestrian network to better connect the university and accomodation, but also support “community connection” through creative arts and music.
+The global landscape architecture and urban design practice designed a barrier free skypark and pedestrian network to better tie together the university and accomodation, but also support “community connection” through creative arts and music.

 Conceptualised pre-COVID-19, with construction completed shortly after lockdown, the project responded to local guidelines on social distancing within an urban space.

-Here, a vibrant exterior space encourages “impromptu performances, arts exhibitions and cultural gatherings” in its open air theatre.
+Here, a vibrant exterior space encourages “impromptu performances, arts exhibitions and cultural gatherings” in an open air theatre.

-Enclosed to the east is a sculptural timber terrace deck, which allows visitors to gather in the shade of the trees to watch the performances.
+Enclosed to the east is a sculptural timber terrace deck, perfectly positioned under the shade of the trees for anyone keen to watch these performances.

 While to the north, a curved fence of white plinths acts as a backdrop to the garden and screens a carpark.

-“The landscape design of the scheme is founded on the principle of creating a balanced system that responds to both the humanistic and environmental needs of the project,” says ASPECT Studios.
+“The landscape design of the scheme is founded on the principle of creating a balanced system that responds to both the humanistic and environmental needs of the project,” adds ASPECT Studios.

 Ample lighting and edge displays of perforated steel illuminate the spaces 24/7 for added security and to encourage residents to gather after the workday.

-These, coupled with a system to “passively absorb, clean and use rainfall in an ecologically sensitive way” that reduces polluted stormwater runoff, are intended to encourage insects, birds and wildlife to the urban corridor.
+These, coupled with a system to “passively absorb, clean and use rainfall in an ecologically sensitive way”, encourage insects, birds and wildlife back to the urban corridor.

-The Urban Gallery is the first phase of an urban development project in Chengdu headed by international architecture firm AEDAS.
+The Urban Gallery is the first phase of an urban development project in Chengdu featuring ASPECT Studios and international architecture firm AEDAS.

-ASPECT Studios is a design firm specialising in landscape architecture, urban design, wayfinding and urban strategy with studios in Adelaide, Brisbane, Melbourne, Sydney and Shanghai.
+ASPECT Studios is a design firm specialising in landscape architecture, urban design, wayfinding and urban strategy with studios in Australia, Asia and the Middle East.